-- Matters pertaining to the appointment of the CEO and Executive Team members; - Principles according to which the management participates in the work of subsidiary and third-party Boards; - Principles and practices related to personnel incentives; - Essential organisational changes; - Review of the remuneration and salary statement included in the annual Corporate Governance Statement.
+- Matters pertaining to the appointment of the CEO and Executive Team members; - Principles according to which the management participates in the work of subsidiary and third-party Boards; - Principles and practices related to personnel incentives; - · Essential organisational changes; - Review of the remuneration and salary statement included in the annual Corporate Governance Statement.

-Remuneration Committee (RC) in 2014
+Remuneration Committee (RC) in 2015

-On 24 April 2014, the Board decided to discontinue the Remuneration and Nomination Committee in its present form, and introduced a separate Remuneration Committee.
-From 1 January to 24 April 2014, the Remuneration and Nomination Committee comprised Jarmo Leino (Chair) and, until 20 March 2014, Hannu Isotalo and Juha Ala-Mursula.
-From 24 April to 31 December 2014, the Remuneration Committee comprised Jarmo Leino (Chair), Kirsi Sormunen, Anu Nissinen and Jukka Ottela.
-The remuneration committee (RC) (previously known as the remuneration and nomination committee) convened four times, with a participation rate of 100 per cent.
+From 1 January to 31 December 2015, the Remuneration Committee comprised Jarmo Leino (Chair), Kirsi Sormunen, Anu Nissinen and Jukka Ottela.
+The RC convened two times, with a participation rate of 100 per cent.

-In 2014, the RC prepared the incentive and performance-based payment scheme and its numeric objectives for 2015 for the Board of Directors.
-The committee also prepared a new share-based reward plan to Group key personnel, based on earning and accumulating company shares.
+In 2015, the RC monitored the implementation, results and follow-up of the GPTW (Great Place to Work) survey and prepared the incentive and performance-based payment scheme and its numeric objectives for 2016 for the Board of Directors.